-Sometimes the right choice for us might be an unpopular one for others.
+Sometimes, the right choice for us might be an unpopular one for others.
 Rules are made to be broken.
-Here are ten real-life examples of people who made unpopular spending decisions that proved to be the right move for them.
+Here are twelve real-life examples of people who made unpopular spending decisions that proved to be the right move for them.

 What’s an unpopular spending decision that was right for YOU?
 Did you buy a new car?
 Did you open a new credit line to buy one item?
 Did you quit your 9-5 to pursue something?
 Did you move cross-country or around the world?
 Did you leave to travel?

 After polling the internet, here are the top-voted responses.

 1. Rent Space for Less

 One person wrote, “We rent space in our house for less than market rate because it’s in line with our politics.”
 Many people commented on this, sharing that they thought this was a great thing.
 Especially if your expenses are covered, then renting out your space and NOT making a lot of money can do a lot of good in the world.

 2. Having Two Cars

 One person wrote that they have two cars even though they may be able to deal with having just one.
 One person wrote, “I feel like having two cars is to me what having separate finances is to other women.
 There’s a security/freedom in knowing I can go anywhere, at any time, without having to clear it with my partner or leave him without a car.”

 There is no money that is worth freedom!

 “We bought a house in 2018 that my parents insisted was overpriced and beyond our means for $300k, 5% down, including a 3.5% first-time buyers grant,” confessed one.